hamarituc/gentoo-overlay/README.md

 Space command is a command line satellite tracking tool.

+### StarCharter

+StarCharter is a command-line tool for producing vector-graphics charts of the night sky in SVG, PDF and PNG formats.

 ### STRF

 STRF is a satellite tracking and orbit determination program.
 Orbit